- How to estimate a value of an artwork?

 When it comes to art auctions, there are two major seasons for collectors interested in purchasing artworks: May and November.
 Furthermore, there are two major players, Christie’s and Sotheby’s, with an occasional mention of Philips and Bonhams.
 All of these auction houses make the majority of their sales in New York City where one could also see Impressionist, Modern, Post-War, and contemporary artworks in exhibitions before they go under the hammer and disappear usually into private collections.

-Here we present a progressive list of record auction prices for an artwork by a living artist from the least to the most expensive:
+Here we present a list of record prices paid for an artwork by a living artist:

-Another of Richter’s paintings called Domplatz, Mailand shows Piazza del Duomo (Cathedral Square) in the Italian city of Milan.
+Gerhard Richter‘s (b.
+1932) painting called Domplatz, Mailand shows Piazza del Duomo (Cathedral Square) in the Italian city of Milan.
 An enormous painting, 3 x 3 m, from 1968 it is considered to be an outstanding example of the artist’s 1960s photo-painting technique which he began to practice in the post-war years during his time at the Düsseldorf Art Academy.
 The painting was sold in May 2013 at the Sotheby’s spring auction for $37.1 million.
 If you are interested in seeing a great movie inspired by Richter’s life and artistic career check out the trailer:

 Richter’s painting explores the enigmatic juncture of sense and non-sense.
 His paintings encircle, enclose the real as that which is impossible to say: the unrepresentable.